Mellow-3D/FLY-Screen-RepRap/README.md

 ```
 ## Upgrading the firmware

+- Download the update
+- Rename it to update.img
 - Place the relevant update into the root of a FAT32 formatted SD card.
 - Power on the screen.
 - Apply the update.